Music Department Undergraduate Program

 Bachelor of Arts in Music

 To enter the Music major, a student must have taken one semester of Music Theory (one of MUSC 103, 201, 202, or 210), one semester of historical or cultural study of Music (one of MUSC102, 106, 109, 110, 111 or 115), and one semester of music performance.
-Music majors complete a total of four courses in each of these three capabilities: Theory/Composition, History/Culture and Performance.
+Music majors complete a total of three music courses in each of these three capabilities: Theory/Composition, History/Culture and Performance.
+One additional music course or interdisciplinary elective in each capability is required.
 Two additional seminars (numbered 300 or above) bring the total number of course credits required for the major to 16.
 The required Senior Project or Honors Thesis bring the total credit count for the major to 15 or 16.

 Diversity of musical experience is a core value of the Music Department and is expected of all music majors.
-Towards that goal, the department requires that each major’s program of study include at least two Music credits out of that student’s main area of interest.
+Towards that goal, each major’s program of study must include at least two Music credits out of the major’s main area of interest.
+In addition, interdisciplinary electives may be drawn from any department or program in the University (including Music).
+For an elective to be approved, it must clearly serve to develop the capability to which it is assigned.

 4 credits in Theory/Composition: 1 of MUSC 103, 201, 202, and 210, plus 3 electives.